Compliance

 In addition to evaluating the achievements of compliance-related educational and awareness-raising activities as well as the level of understanding of the Business Code of Conduct, we also check anonymously for any harassment or compliance violations that may be present in the workplace.
 The results of the survey are monitored over time and issues that need to be addressed are identified and utilized in future educational and awareness-raising activities.

-As part of our fraud prevention activities, since FY2017, the Group has been conducting surveys on employee evaluations to find out more about the attitudes of the presidents of affiliated companies and corporate culture of these companies, in relation to compliance.
+As part of our fraud prevention activities, since fiscal year 2017, the Group has been conducting surveys on employee evaluations to find out more about the attitudes of the presidents of affiliated companies and corporate culture of these companies, in relation to compliance.

 It is said that there is a high probability of occurrence of fraudulent acts in a company when the Fraud Triangle of motives/pressures, opportunities, and rationalization, is established.
 While advancing the development of regulations, rules, and penalties, it is also important to improve the corporate culture and environment.
 Therefore, NTN regularly checks for changes in the organizational culture of affiliated companies through employee evaluations.

-Since FY2021, we have been conducting the survey on affiliated companies with changes of presidents or other significant events, with a view to improving the effectiveness and efficiency of the survey.
-In FY2023, the survey was conducted on approximately 650 employees of 11 companies (two in Japan and nine overseas).
+Since fiscal year 2021, we have been conducting the survey on affiliated companies with changes of presidents or other significant events, with a view to improving the effectiveness and efficiency of the survey.
+In fiscal year 2024, the survey was conducted on approximately 1,900 employees from 16 companies (seven in Japan, and nine overseas).

-■(Average) Percentage of employees who evaluated the attitudes of the presidents of affiliated companies as “Good”
+■(Average) Percentage of employees who evaluated the attitudes of the president of the affiliated companies as “Good”

 Helpline (Whistle-blower System)